KGConf/open-kg-curriculum/curriculum/modules/Dublin_Core/Dublin_Core.md

 * title
 * type

 An extended set of terms was created starting in 2001, and the initial and extended sets were combined as the [Dublin Core terms](https://www.dublincore.org/specifications/dublin-core/dcmi-terms/) vocabulary in 2008.
 Note that the terms vocabulary is more restrictive than the original element set, specifying when the object of a property can be a literal or must refer to a member of a class.
-For example, here are the differences between the dc elements and dc terms namespaces for the property "format":
+For example, here are the differences between the dc:elements and dc:terms namespaces for the property "format":

 Elements Namespace:
 ==================